m8a-io/nestjs-cacheable/libs/nestjs-cacheable/README.md

 # @m8a/nestjs-cacheable

-A flexible and powerful caching module for NestJS that provides an easy-to-use API for tiered caching (in-memory and Redis) with robust fault tolerance.
+A flexible and powerful caching module for NestJS that provides an easy-to-use API for tiered caching (in-memory and Redis).

 ## Installation